AdejinmiSeyi/AdejinmiSeyi/README.md

 - 👀 I’m interested in Softwaare Engineering
 - 🌱 I’m currently learning Authentication with Auth0 in Python
 - 💞️ I’m looking to collaborate on fun Python projects
-- 📫 How to reach me
+- 📫 Please reach out to me for collaborations

 <!---
 AdejinmiSeyi/AdejinmiSeyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.